CoEDL/react-learn/README.md

 This is the result of the first workshops from the wiki, demonstrating how to write a custom component and passing props around.

+## react-axios

+How to read data from an API, and show some results on a page.

 ## redux-toy

 This demonstrates how to put the bits together to use Redux with React.
 Redux is a way of handling "state" centrally.